To be Brevard's leader in mobilizing the caring power of our community

 United Way isn’t just helpful to communities, it’s crucial.

 When it comes to the financial stability, education and health of your neighborhood, your United Way is working to figure out what our community needs to make real change.

-United Way of Brevard is making a big impact on the community thanks to the generosity of more than 22,000 local residents and 308 businesses who donated $6,200,812 to the annual fundraising campaign.
-For every one dollar donated, United Way is able to bring into our community an average of three matching dollars for a total impact of more than $21 million!
+United Way of Brevard is making a big impact on the community thanks to the generosity of local residents and businesses who donated $5,130,000 to the annual fundraising campaign.
+For every one dollar donated, United Way is able to bring into our community an average of nearly three matching dollars for a total impact of more than $18 million!

-Click here to see how the funds support our local efforts to improve Education, Income and Health as well as safety net services at 43 local partner agencies.
+Click here to see how the funds support our local efforts.

 In 1962, our name was changed to the United Fund of Brevard County and in 1971 to the United Way of Brevard County.
 As a 501(c) 3 nonprofit, we have been actively involved in this community's health and human service sector for last 55 years.

 United Way of Brevard continually strives to be efficient and effective with your donations.
-Our Finance committee meets quarterly to review our operations and internal controls, and we received a clean opinion on our annual audit from Berman Hopkins Wright and LaHam.
+Our Finance committee meets quarterly to review our operations and internal controls, and we received a clean opinion on our annual audit.